Tips Bulletin

 Ways to Remove Coffee Stains from Upholstery

 There are many methods for removing coffee stains from upholstery, and while all are relatively effective, some work better than others.
-While you could use a commercial upholstery cleaner to remove stubborn stains, using a cleaning solution made of natural ingredients is better for the environment and your pocketbook.
+While you could use a commercial upholstery cleaner to remove stubborn stains, you can find the best homemade car interior cleaning solution made of natural ingredients is better for the environment and your pocketbook.

 Get Coffee Stain Out of a Couch